 Planning your activities

-Empowerful via the Solo Female Travel portal is a recently launched “always-on” female festival of all things safety, wellness & sexual wellbeing.
-During a massive solo female travel survey, they identified safety as the number one concern amongst women who travel alone.
+Empowerful via the Solo Female Travel portal is a recently launched “always-on” female festival of all things safety, wellness & sexual well-being.
+During a massive solo female travel survey, they identified safety as the number one concern among women who travel alone.
 As a result, they put together Empowerful as a one-stop-shop of resources for all things female, safety & travel related.

 On the site are over 30 sessions, involving 35 experts across 50 hours of content.
 Therefore, if safety is one of your concerns, signing up will gain you access to all of this resource.”

 URSafe is a personal safety app that for a small monthly fee, has global coverage & many useful safety features.
 For example, it allows contacts to follow you & know where you are, sets up a fake call anytime you may need it & has an SOS voice-activated emergency button.
 Use this & it will alert local police or security & start streaming live on your camera, just by saying a safe word that you choose when setting the app up.